 Allomorph expansion is executed with a bootstrap approach using an existing allomorph dictionary.
-First, simple allomorph expansion rules are generated from an allomorph dictionary for machine translation (e.g., " \mathcal{P} -" is translated into " \mathcal{P} ").
+First, simple allomorph expansion rules are generated from an allomorph dictionary for machine translation (e.g., " \mathcal{F} -" is translated into " \mathcal{F} ").
 Then, the expanded term candidates for the original term are obtained by applying the expansion rules to the terms in the documents.
 Finally, only the terms included in the target document set are selected from the candidates.
 Because there are many KATAKANA terms in patent documents, allomorph expansion is applied to only KATAKANA terms.
+Since allomorph expansion processing is effective for improving both recall and precision according to the results of a preliminary experiment, this processing is applied in both stages.